 The scene of one of his greatest scandals was also the place of his birth.
 Mr Zuma was born in Nkandla on 12 April 1942.
 Brought up by his widowed mother, he had no formal schooling.

-He joined the ANC at the age of 17, becoming an active member of its military wing, Umkhonto We Sizwe, in 1962.
+Later, aged 17, he would join the ANC, becoming an active member of its military wing, Umkhonto We Sizwe, in 1962.